 Personal identifiable data is any information that can be used to directly or indirectly identify the person, such as name, photo, email address, social security number, bank details, posts on social networking websites, date and place of birth, mother's maiden name, or biometric records; and any other information that is linked or linkable to an individual, such as a computer IP address, medical, educational, financial, and employment information.
 A lot of data can be viewed as personal information, depending on the context.
 Researchers must handle such personal data appropriately, in compliance with EU legislation.

-Sensitive personal identifiable data
+Special categories (Sensitive) personal identifiable data

 What is the definition of 'processing' under the GDPR?